0xAX/linux-insides/Booting/linux-bootstrap-4.md

 ENDPROC(startup_32)
 ```

 First of all why `compressed` directory?
 Actually `bzimage` is a gzipped `vmlinux + header + kernel setup code`.
-We saw the kernel setup code in the all of previous parts.
+We saw the kernel setup code in all of the previous parts.
 So, the main goal of the `head_64.S` is to prepare for entering long mode, enter into it and decompress the kernel.
 We will see all of these steps besides kernel decompression in this part.

 Also you can note that there are two files in the `arch/x86/boot/compressed` directory:

 * head_32.S
 * head_64.S

 We will see only `head_64.S` because we are learning linux kernel for `x86_64`. `head_32.S` even not compiled in our case.
-Let's look on the [arch/x86/boot/compressed/Makefile](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/Makefile), we can see there following target:
+Let's look at [arch/x86/boot/compressed/Makefile](https://github.com/torvalds/linux/blob/master/arch/x86/boot/compressed/Makefile).
+We can see there the following target:

 ```Makefile
 vmlinux-objs-y := $(obj)/vmlinux.lds $(obj)/head_$(BITS).o $(obj)/misc.o \